-- To get a charter approved you need convince reviewers that your school will be high quality and sustainable. - High quality and sustainable means you will meet SCSC Academic Standards each year of your charter term. - SCSC Academic Standards include a variety of measures all which rely on the mandatory statewide summative assessments, significant proportion comes from the Georgia Milestones Assessments (GMA). - The GMA System is aligned to the Georgia Standards of Excellence (GSE). - Interim assessments are a known method for tracking progress on summative assessments. - Thus, include interim assessments that are aligned to the GMA & GSE in your charter petition.
+- To get a charter approved you need convince reviewers that your school will be high quality and sustainable. - High quality and sustainable means you will meet SCSC Academic Standards each year of your charter term. - SCSC Academic Standards include a variety of measures all which rely on Georgia Milestones Assessment (GMA) results, the mandatory statewide summative assessment. - The GMA System is aligned to the Georgia Standards of Excellence (GSE). - Interim assessments are a known method for tracking progress on summative assessments. - Thus, include interim assessments that are aligned to the GMA & GSE in your charter petition.